 In January, NAB made the second cut in three months to its savings accounts, leaving the maximum rates at 1.55 per cent for the iSaver and 1.5 per cent for the Reward Saver.

 RateCity CEO Paul Marshall called the decision “disappointing” at the time, adding it would be a bitter pill to swallow for dedicated savers.
 The prediction at the time was that if RBA were to cut the cash rate again, NAB might hold off cutting its savings rates by as much as the other Big Four banks, given its previous reductions.

 However, this week NAB announced a 0.25 per cent drop to the iSaver account intro rate, and a 0.06 per cent drop to the ongoing rate, bringing the base interest to 0.05 per cent with a 1.3 per cent intro rate for four months.
 The bank also dropped the NAB Reward Saver max rate to 1.25 per cent, as well as the base rate to 0.05 per cent.

 ANZ had already reduced base rate of its Online Saver account from 0.1 per cent to 0.05 per cent but retained with the three-month introductory rate of 1.5 per cent.
 However, despite already offering the lowest interest rates of the Big Four, ANZ this week announced additional cuts to both of those savings accounts.

-The Online Saver account maintained its ongoing rate of 0.05 per cent but dropped the intro rate to 1.2 per cent.
-The Progress Saver also kept the base rate of 0.01 per cent, with the max rate dropping to 1.25 per cent.
+The Online Saver account maintained its ongoing rate of 0.05 per cent but most recently dropped the intro rate to 0.9 per cent for three months.
+The Progress Saver also kept the base rate of 0.01 per cent, with the max rate dropping to 0.99 per cent.